-The Graduate Certificate in TESOL prepares students to be competent, professional, knowledgeable, skillful, and biblically-minded teachers of English to speakers of other languages.
+The online Graduate Certificate in TESOL prepares students to be competent, professional, knowledgeable, skillful, and biblically-minded teachers of English to speakers of other languages.

 Next Start Date

 In the Teaching English to Speakers of Other Languages (TESOL) program, you will learn how to teach English through a study of linguistics, culture and community, grammar and pronunciation, and methods courses.
 The program helps lay the foundation to work with immigrants, refugees, and international students.
 It also enables you to explore opportunities for missions work through the path of teaching English and be competent in intercultural communication and cross-cultural environments.